Anshul391/mood_music/README.md

 ### Intelligence & Relevance
 - Suggestions are personalized to the media's emotional or aesthetic characteristics.
-- Songs are pulled from a curated or API-connected library (e.g., Spotify, YouTube Audio Library, etc.).
+- Songs are pulled from a curated or API-connected library (e.g., Spotify Preview API).

 ## Target Users & Their Needs

 - **Social Media Creators**
 - **Students / Hobbyists**
+- **Content Designers / Marketers**

 ## User Impact